Answering the "Do You Have a Family?" Question

 But here’s the neat part: YOU get to determine how “family” is defined.
 Aren’t your siblings and nieces and nephews your “family”?
 They are!
 And I’m sure your “chosen family members,” as you say, probably include many close friends who know you very well and have gone through some meaningful life experiences with you.
 You hold them dear, and even though you don’t share blood, you certainly share life together.

-Also, and most importantly, remember this: if you are a believer in Jesus Christ, then you are a member of his body and have countless “brothers” and “sisters” in him who have been adopted with you into the family of God (Eph.
-2:19).
+Also, and most importantly, remember this: if you are a believer in Jesus Christ, then you are a member of his body and have countless “brothers” and “sisters” in him who have been adopted with you into the family of God (Ephesians 2:19).
 That means your family is HUGE!

 So next time someone asks you “Do you have a family?”
 I hope you will answer with a hearty “yes,” know that you really do and feel extra good about it!